 Día de Muertos is celebrated in Mexico over several days coinciding with the Catholic observances of All Saints’ and All Souls’ Days (Nov.
 1 and 2).
 The holiday has roots in both ancient pre-Hispanic celebrations and medieval Spanish Catholic practices, and has evolved to feature a blend of elements from both traditions.
 The celebration is considered to be a festive time when families remember their dead and honor the continuity of life.

 The MOA’s annual exhibit celebrates this uniquely Mexican observance.
 The exhibit’s centerpiece is a traditional ofrenda, an altar with food and beverage offerings, flowers, sugar skulls, and photos of deceased family members.
-This year, the colorful exhibit compares the celebration’s observance in rural areas versus urban ones.
+This year, the colorful exhibit features a unique style of ofrenda favored by the Zapotec people in Oaxaca.
 It also includes information on the celebration’s history and its unique skeleton-themed folk art.
 The exhibit presents text in English and Spanish.